eikek/sbt-openapi-schema/README.md

   }
 }
 ```

+There are convenient constructors in its companion object.

 It allows to use different types via `changeType` or change the source
 file.
 Here is a `build.sbt` example snippet: